Fangjiage-1/FLRS/README.md

 `sde_anneal_power`; these names remain accepted only as legacy input aliases.
 New output directories and configurations always use the FLRS terminology.

-## Scope
+## Scope and transferability

-The included implementation is specific to ELF's rollback operator.
-Applying the broader temporal-allocation principle to a model family without this operator requires a newly defined transition and separate compute-matched validation.
+> [IMPORTANT]
+> **This implementation is not directly compatible with arbitrary model
+> families.** FLRS is tightly coupled to ELF's native rollback operator.
+> Copying the current sampler into a model that does not provide an analogous
+> operator will not work without additional algorithmic design.

+FLRS separates into two levels:

+- **Transferable principle:** allocate a stronger rollback intervention during the early stages of sampling and gradually reduce it toward the end.
+- **ELF-specific implementation:** realize this schedule through ELF's native rollback-and-advance transition, which jointly controls time rollback, deterministic contraction, and Gaussian injection.

+To apply the temporal-allocation principle to another model family, one must:

+1. **Define a compatible transition.** The target model needs a newly designed rollback, correction, or perturbation operator that specifies how its state evolves under the scheduled intervention.
+2. **Integrate the schedule into the sampler.** The intervention strength must be mapped to the target model's sampling dynamics; the ELF implementation cannot simply be copied unchanged.
+3. **Perform compute-matched validation.** Comparisons must use equivalent computational budgets—such as matched network function evaluations (NFEs)—to distinguish gains from temporal allocation from gains caused by additional computation.

 ## License